wub/preact-cli-plugin-typescript/README.md

 Now you can simply add `.ts`/`.tsx` files to your project, and they'll be compiled.
 Cool.
 Make sure you use `.tsx` if you want to use JSX.

+### Mixing JavaScript and TypeScript

+You might see an error like
+`Module './components/app' was resolved to '/src/components/app.js', but '--allowJs' is not set.`.

-If you want to incrementally move to TypeScript, enable `allowJs` in your `tsconfig.json`:
+To fix this, or if you want to incrementally move to TypeScript, make sure `allowJs` is enabled in your `tsconfig.json`:

 ```json
 {